JasonPuglisi/mypks-api/README.md

 you browsing any of the MyPKS pages on your own, your session will expire.
 In this case, you'll need to log in again and get a new session ID.

+In theory, you could set up a cron job or similar to keep the session alive, but the server may still kill it at some point.

-## Availability
+## Overview

-This service is no longer hosted officially anywhere, but it should still work properly with a valid MyPKS session.
-I have no way to test it any more, especially since the company seems to be adopting a new system (at least partially).
+Uses an existing user session to bypass Google's No CAPTCHA reCAPTCHA.
+Scrapes web page data and parses it into JSON format.

+Note that this is no longer in development and I have no means of testing it anymore.
+Six Flags has migrated away from MyPKS, so the project remains for archival purposes.

-## Responses
+### Sample Responses

-Successful login (example)
+Successful login

 ```json
 {